yuchenglim04/GarageEEE_LinuxWorkshop/cheatsheet_filesystem.md

 ```
 # is for comment.
-Don't copy this
+Don't copy anything after the #
 ```